stepan-mitkin/drakonwidget/README.md

 Current version: 1.4.4

-A JavaScript widget for viewing and editing drakon flowcharts
+DrakonWidget is a JavaScript widget for viewing and editing drakon flowcharts.

+[DrakonHub for Desktop](https://github.com/stepan-mitkin/drakonhub_desktop) is based on DrakonWidget.

 ## Online demo: